Crow Terrace Poetry Trial: Accusation and arrest

-Su Shi's poetry was not only popular with the literate set: his poems were even sung in the streets (Murck, 49).
+Su Shi's poetry was not only popular with the literate set: his poems were even sung in the streets.
 This came to official attention.
 In the summer of 1079, Su Shi was arrested and spent the next 4 months in jail, in Kaifeng, during his trial.
-He was also beaten (Hinton, 364).
-When his family packed up their goods and followed him to Kaifeng, they were brutally seized and searched by soldiers sent to stop their boat and search for incriminating manuscripts: as a result the women of the family burned most of Su Shi's writings that the soldiers did not take away (Murck, 50).
-Fearing that any of his writings could be used against him, Su Shi's wife burned his papers on the deck (Hinton, 364).
-Despite this, some 2,400 of his poems yet survive (Hinton, 365).
+He was also beaten.
+When his family packed up their goods and followed him to Kaifeng, they were brutally seized and searched by soldiers sent to stop their boat and search for incriminating manuscripts: as a result the women of the family burned most of Su Shi's writings that the soldiers did not take away.
+Fearing that any of his writings could be used against him, Su Shi's wife burned his papers on the deck.
+Despite this, some 2,400 of his poems yet survive.

 Other conspirators

 Another major figure indicted in this case was Wang Shen, a wealthy noble and imperial in-law, who was also a painter, poet, and friend of Su Shi.
 Wang was particularly accused of having caused a collected edition of Su Shi's allegedly subversive poems to be printed and published.
-Another person involved in the case was Huang Tingjian (Hartman, 20).
+Another person involved in the case was Huang Tingjian.
 Huang and his uncle were heavily fined, and Huang was exiled.
 Another person implicated in the events was Su Shi's brother Su Zhe.
 There were in total more than 30 indictments in the case.

 Prosecution

 Prosecution was by the Office of the Censor (censorate, or "Crow Terrace").
 This office, under a head official was charged with investigating and prosecuting the other officials within the imperial bureaucracy.
-Lead prosecutors in the case (non-pinyin) were Li Ting and Shu Tan, early supporters of Wang Anshi and New Policy party members: Li Ting had been appointed chief of the censorate in 1078 (Hartman, 21).
+Lead prosecutors in the case (non-pinyin) were Li Ting and Shu Tan, early supporters of Wang Anshi and New Policy party members: Li Ting had been appointed chief of the censorate in 1078.
 Su Shi's case involved an initial indictment, out of an eventual total of four separate indictments.